fox-it/dissect-docs/docs/source/supported-targets.rst

 ~~~~~~~

 Loaders provide a way to interact with a "target" by combining and accessing source data into usable parts.
-This creates a virtual version of the original system.
+This creates a virtual representation of the original system.

 .. seealso::